nullromo/mtg-spoiler-notifier/README.md

 To get updates in Discord, a Discord webhook needs to be set up for a channel. mtg-spoiler-notifier will POST to the webhook to send a message in that Discord channel.
 The webhooks are stored as secrets in this repo.

+### Discord Emoji Note

+In order to send messages with custom emoji on Discord, the full emoji IDs need to be used.
+Check `src/discordData.ts` for examples.
+These IDs can be obtained by sending a message like `\:emojiName:` in Discord.

 ## How To Get on the List